hashicorp/terraform-website/content/source/docs/enterprise/private/gcp-setup-guide.html.md

 #### Data Corruption

-The PTFE application architecture relies on multiple service endpoints (RDS, S3, Vault) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.
+The PTFE application architecture relies on multiple service endpoints (Cloud SQL, Cloud Stoprage, Vault) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.

 ##### PTFE Servers